dikortis/LetsTalkETC/Episodes/Episode_2.md

 **Carlo Vicari:**
  yes
-I've definitely had my fair share of those kind of being uh in the non tech side of these things but you know everybody even from day one has just been so supportive throughout the
+I've definitely had my fair share of those kind of being in the non tech side of these things but you know everybody even from day one has just been so supportive throughout the